Paris Pont Alexandre III bridge in France

 A bit of history

-It was a major feat of engineering, due to the fact that it is not only a single arch span, but it was required to be a low bridge, so as not to obstruct the views from Les Invalides over to the Avenue des Champs Elysees.
+Now it was truly a major feat of engineering, due to the fact that it is not only a single arch span, but it was required to be also a low bridge, so as not to obstruct the views from Les Invalides over to the Avenue des Champs Elysees.

-And even though the bridge was completed in approximately two years, some of the additional ornamental elements took longer to finish the ornate Pont Alexandre III bridge, and it was inaugurated in 1900 for the Universal Exhibition in Paris.
+And even though the bridge was completed in approximately two years, some of the additional ornamental elements took longer to finish the ornate Pont Alexandre III bridge, and it was inaugurated in 1900 for the Paris Universal Exhibition.

 About the Pont Alexandre III Bridge

 Well let us start with the bridge itself.
-We mentioned earlier that the Pont d'Iena is a low bridge in a single span arch and on either bank at each end you will find a 17 metre high pillar, and these pillars are designed to act as counterweights for the stability of the bridge.
+We mentioned earlier that the Pont d'Iena is a low bridge, but the Paris Pont Alexandre iii bridge has a single span arch and on either bank at each end you will find a 17 metre high pillar, and these pillars are designed to act as counterweights for the stability of the remarkable bridge.

 But rather than these being boring columns, they were made to be ornate with gilded statues positioned on top that are designed to represent Pegasus being held by Fame, and these are sometimes just known as the Fames of Pegasus.